MicrosoftDocs/win32-pr.de-de/desktop-src/shell/ishelldispatch3.md

 ## <a name="remarks"></a>Hinweise

-Eine Erörterung der Windows Dienste finden Sie in der [Dokumentation zu Diensten.](../services/services.md)
+Eine Erläuterung Windows Dienste finden Sie in der [Dokumentation zu Diensten.](../services/services.md)

 ## <a name="requirements"></a>Anforderungen